Dragonmystic707/exalted-reincarnated/docs/System/Antagonists.md

 </tr>
 <tr class="even">
 <td>1</td>
 <td>The target has the barest, weakest defenses that could exist.
-Missing would be an embarresment to an Exalt.</td>
+Missing would be an embarrassment to an Exalt.</td>
 </tr>
 <tr class="odd">
 <td>2</td>